thisjustin816/.dotfiles/README.md

 `dot update`
 Pulls the latest from all folders.

-`dot save VSCode`
+`dot sync VSCode`
-Commits and pushes the settings for VS Code.
+Gets the latest settings and installs any missing extensions for VS Code.